NekoSam395/NechakyuOS/README.md

 If you want to update without losing your progress, just rename your new mod folder into the old mod folder name that you already have it, and delete the old version

-Finally, open Progressbar95 and select "Mods"
+Finally, open Progressbar95, select "Mods", and select 'KellyOS'